miethe/meatybytes/content/posts/OpenShift/Architecture/NFRs/index.md

 ## Introduction

-When you work on a DevOps or SRE team, you're likely to have lists of NFRs to base performance against, or to aide in system designs.
+When you work on a DevOps or SRE team, you're likely to have lists of **Non-Functional Requirements** for OpenShift (NFRs) to base performance against, or to aide in system designs.

 This is especially true as a consultant.
 Coming into customer environments with little insight into the business, the workloads, or the day-to-day experience makes the architecture of their future solutions a blind effort at best.
 Therefore, well-defined NFRs are vital to driving a successful transformation and maintaining optimal performance long-term.